 Nigeria is Africa's most populous nation with a vibrant emerging theatre culture; the home movies.
 Currently, Nigeria is ranked the second largest producer of films in the world.
 Nollywood, as the home movies industry is called, has produced films in their thousands reflecting various aspects of the Nigerian culture and tradition.
 Prominent amongst such pre-occupations of directors and producers of Nollywood is the...
 Read more.

 DOI: 10.5897/IJEL2014.0634[Article Number: DEE0C7547306]

 This paper seeks to present an understanding of Lucille Clifton's poetry through the theory of ecofeminism that finds a connection between the exploitation of nature and the oppression of women.
 According to ecofeminists, among all the human groups threatened by the devastation of the environment, women in particular are exposed to the greatest dangers.
-This can be seen in the births of deformed babies,...
+This can be seen in the births of deformed babies, miscarriages...
 Read more.

 DOI: 10.5897/IJEL2014.0642[Article Number: 6742A7647309]

 The social institution of marriage and the culture of paying bride price are interlinked and form an important part in the lives of African men and women.
-Like other communities, the African society has its own series of events that take place before and after marriage such as the hunting of bride by going to the prospective bride’s hut before marriage and the inheritance of a widow and her family by...
+Like other communities, the African society has its own series of events that take place before and after marriage such as the hunting of bride by going to the prospective bride’s hut before marriage and the inheritance of a widow and her family by the...
 Read more.